leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 Even if you have been planning routes manually for a long time (and it works), it’s what’s holding back your business.

+But route planning software can help you.
+Here's how:

 ## What are the benefits of route optimization tools?

 Regardless of what route optimization software you choose, there are at least ten ways they can benefit your operations: